 I love tracking Saturn's transit through houses because it is a rich opportunity for focused soul growth.
 When Saturn leaves one house and touches upon the next he will not only let you know if you passed or failed his test in the previous house, but he'll also give you a fairly good idea about what is in store for you when he moves into the next house.
 Think of it as a karmic sneak preview.

 The 7th House of Relationships

-It was precisely when transiting Saturn was at the end of my 7th house in December -- at the 28th degree of Scorpio -- that we said our final goodbyes.
+It was precisely when transiting Saturn was at the end of my 7th house that we said our final goodbyes.
 The relationship could not survive; it didn't have the substance Saturn demanded.
-Now for all of you Astrology buffs who know that Saturn will re-enter Scorpio from June-September, take note: This lesson is not quite over yet.
-Saturn will re-enter my 7th house, giving me another opportunity to "get it right."
-If I do, perhaps there will be that reward; a real relationship.

 The 8th House of Deep Transformation

 I appealed the case with my doctors during the next two weeks and lost the appeal.
-Saturn is now fully into my 8th house.
+Saturn was then fully in my 8th house.
 Of course I lost.
 Saturn won.
-And now I have to play by the insurance company's rules and go through a three-month trial of a certain medication.
-They will only pay for the surgery if that medication fails to alleviate the problem.
-I am fairly certain that when Saturn backs out of Sagittarius and re-enters Scorpio this summer, I'll get the problem resolved once and for all.
-Saturn will hover between my 7th and 8th houses during that time.
+And then I had to play by the insurance company's rules and go through a three-month trial of a certain medication.
+They would only pay for the surgery if that medication failed to alleviate the problem.

 And that, my friends, is how the stuff of life happens.
 How a birth chart makes noise.
 What kind of noise is your birth chart making these days?
 More importantly ... are you listening?